-I. Semester Information

-Course Information: MAC 2233: Calculus for Business and Social Science I Credit Hours/Contact Hours: 3 credit hours, 3 hours lecture Pre-Requisites: Math placement test score or minimum grade of "C" in MAC 1105 Current Semester/CRN: Fall 2024 CRN 80430

-II.
-Contact Information

-Instructor: Connie Campbell, Associate Professor of Mathematics, Gulf Coast State College
+MAC 2233: Calculus for Business and Social Science I (Online Learning) I. Semester Information Course Information: MAC 2233: Calculus for Business and Social Science I Credit Hours/Contact Hours: 3 credit hours, 3 hours lecture Pre-Requisites: Math placement test score or minimum grade of "C" in MAC 1105 Current Semester/CRN: Spring 2025 CRN 13494 II.
+Contact Information Instructor: Connie Campbell, Associate Professor of Mathematics, Gulf Coast State College Instructor Credentials: B.A. with a major in Mathematics, Huntingdon College M.S. in Mathematics, The University of Mississippi Ph.D. in Mathematics, The University of Mississippi Instructor Phone: 850-769-1551x2812 Instructor Email: ccampbel2@gulfcoast.edu Division Chair: Angelia Reynolds, areynolds@gulfcoast.edu; 850-872-3852 Division Administrative Assistant: Scott Spencer, sspencer@gulfcoast.edu; 850-747-3229 III.
+Approved Course Materials and Resources Textbook: Calculus An Applied Approach, Brief, by Ron Larson, 10th edition, 2017, Cengage Learning, ISBN-13: 978-1305860926 or ISBN-10: 1305860926 Other Required Materials: A graphing calculator is required.

-Instructor Credentials:

-B.A. with a major in Mathematics, Huntingdon College

-M.S. in Mathematics, The University of Mississippi

-Ph.D. in Mathematics, The University of Mississippi

-Instructor Phone: 850-769-1551x2812

-Instructor Email: ccampbel2@gulfcoast.edu

-Division Chair: Angelia Reynolds, areynolds@gulfcoast.edu; 850-872-3852

-Division Administrative Assistant: Scott Spencer, sspencer@gulfcoast.edu; 850-747-3229

-III.
-Approved Course Materials and Resources

-Textbook: Calculus An Applied Approach, Brief, by Ron Larson, 10th edition, 2017, Cengage Learning, ISBN-13: 978-1305860926 or ISBN-10: 1305860926

-Other Required Materials: A graphing calculator is required.
 A TI-83 or TI-84 model is recommended.
 (The TI-84 will be demonstrated on the course videos.)
 If you wish to use a different calculator on your tests, you must receive prior approval from the instructor.
 TI-89, TI-92, and other calculators that perform symbolic manipulation will not be permitted on tests.
 Cell phone calculators will also not be permitted.
 Each student is expected to have his/her own calculator.

-Computer and Internet Access:

-Students must have access to an internet-connected computer.
+Computer and Internet Access: Students must have access to an internet-connected computer.
 Access to a printer is also recommended.
 Computers are available for student use in the college library.

-IV.
-Curriculum

-Course Description: Topics included are a review of algebraic preliminaries, rates of change and optimization methods, integration, and applications to business and social sciences.
+MAC 2233: Calculus for Business and Social Science I (Online Learning) IV.
+Curriculum Course Description: Topics included are a review of algebraic preliminaries, rates of change and optimization methods, integration, and applications to business and social sciences.
 Method of Instruction:

 Rather than attending live lectures, students will view on-line course videos that your instructor has recorded and provided in Canvas.
 Problems will be assigned from the textbook and from Canvas.
 Access to an internet-connected computer is required.
 Students should check Canvas frequently for e-mails and announcements.
-Although course content will be delivered on-line, the unit tests and the final exam will be administered in an on-campus, proctored environment.
+Although course content will be delivered on-line, the unit tests and the final exam will be administered in an oncampus, proctored environment.
 Dates for the unit tests and the final exam are provided in Canvas.
 Broad Goals of the Course:

 - To gain proficiency in calculus computations of limits, derivatives, and integrals - To gain an understanding of the applications of calculus in business and the social sciences.

-Student Learning Outcomes:

-Upon completing the course, the student should be able to:
+Student Learning Outcomes: Upon completing the course, the student should be able to: